Hepatitis B

 Treatment

-You can be vaccinated against hepatitis B. This is recommended if you are at greater risk, for instance if your partner has Hepatitis B, or if you’re a man who has sex with other men.
-Anal sex increases the hepatitis B risk.
+- If you are a man or boy who has sex with other men.
+Anal sex increases the risk of hepatitis B

 No need for condoms because you trust each other?